 The normal power supply for a hot tub or spa is 220/240 volts and somewhere in the range of 30-60 amps.
 There are smaller spas and tubs that operate on 110/120 volts, but this article is directed at 220/240 volt systems.
 Your electrical service must be able to supply that load, but almost all houses built in the last 40 years will have at least a 100 amp service.
 If you have an older home with a smaller service than 100 amps, you will need to upgrade it before installing a hot tub.

 There are specific technical requirements to ensure hot tub installers and occupants remain safe.
 Although electricians should consult the NEC for complete code requirements, there may also be local codes that pertain specifically to hot tubs.
 The following safety considerations should be incorporated into every installation.

 - Emergency shut off: A clearly labeled water-tight emergency switch must be easily accessible to users and located not less than 5 feet away in direct line of sight of the hot tub.
-The typical disconnect switch is be a large red push button on a nearby wall or fence.
+The typical disconnect switch is a large red push button on a nearby wall or fence.

-- GFCI: Whenever water and electricity meet, there is danger of electrocution, so every hot tub needs a Ground Fault Circuit Interrupter (GFCI.)
+- GFCI: Whenever water and electricity meet, there is a danger of electrocution, so every hot tub needs a Ground Fault Circuit Interrupter (GFCI.)

 - Power Lines: Do not install a hot tub under any power lines.